Special State Licensure Requirements

 First Year Experience Course Series

 Effective Fall Quarter, 2009, all new students entering the College of Chiropractic must complete the First Year Experience Course consisting of one (1) FYEX course; 1101.
-Student who have matriculated to the University and entered the Undergraduate Program either may be exempt or may substitute FYE 101 (in place of 1101).
-See your PASS advisor for more detail.
+See your advisor for more detail.
 Completion of the FYEX course is a graduation requirement.

 This course will cover topics of importance to new Doctor of Chiropractic students at Life University.
 Students will be exposed to items such as balancing a professional program, communication and relational skills, University policy and procedure, financial management, the Eight Core Proficiencies and the concept of wellness in their own lives.
 This course will be facilitated online.